AndreyMMP/Chat/README.md

 <b>2º</b> Executar projeto Chat.Application
 <br/><br/>
 #ENGLISH<br/>
-This is a real-time chat application using Websockets as middleware, jQuery as a Websocket client and HTML DOM manipulation.
+This is a real-time chat application using Websockets as a middleware in .Net Core; as a client, a WebSocket object in JavaScript and jQuery was used to manipulate the HTML DOM.
 <br/>To control access to the service, the Redis memory bank was used, storing the entrance and exit of chat users in real time.
 <br/>For unit tests the tools used were xUnit and MOQ.
 <br/><br/>